 Read

-Engineers from Northern Gas Networks (NGN), the gas distributor for the North of England, are carrying out repair work on gas pipes under Chanterlands Avenue in Hull.
+Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out repair work on gas pipes under Charlestown Road in Halifax.

 The gas supply to homes and businesses in the area will not be affected.